DNSao¶

 - DNS Sinkhole: blocks domains based on lists, acting as a DNS sinkhole, preventing access to unwanted content, invasive advertising, and hindering trackers

-- DNS over TLS Support: performs queries to upstream servers using traditional UDP or DoT, ensuring greater privacy in resolutions
+- DNS over TLS and DNS over HTTPS Support: performs queries to upstream servers using traditional UDP, DoT and DoH, ensuring greater privacy in resolutions

-- Parallel Querying to Multiple Upstreams: sends the same query to multiple upstream servers in parallel and returns the fastest response, reducing browsing latency
+- Parallel Querying to Multiple Upstreams: can be configured to send the same query to multiple upstream servers in parallel and returns the fastest response, reducing browsing latency

 - High-Performance Cache: stores responses respecting their original TTL, includes negative caching, and a rewarm (pre-heating) mechanism to keep frequently used entries always available